 This exact scenario plays out for international businesses each day.
 Those that take the time to identify the offshore banks with the best rates for their operating currencies will save money and protect their businesses from currency fluctuations.

-One of the benefits of offshore banking and bank accounts is dealing with banks that understand the needs of you and your business.
+One of the benefits of offshore banking is dealing with banks that understand the needs of you and your business.

 While many banks located in onshore jurisdictions (like your home country) are less likely to accept clients in high-risk industries, it’s not uncommon for offshore banks to be more open to such businesses.